stanford-cs348k/camera_asst/README.md

 For local tone mapping, you will implement a modified version of the [Exposure Fusion paper](http://ntp-0.cs.ucl.ac.uk/staff/j.kautz/publications/exposure_fusion.pdf) by Mertens et al. The key idea of exposure fusion is that, while it's very difficult to capture a single image where all parts of the image are well-exposed, it's possible to capture multiple exposures of the same image and then combine the well-exposed parts of each of these image to create a better image.

 In order to use this algorithm to tone map a single image, we are going to artifically create images under different exposure settings using our single input image.
 In particular, we are going to use two exposures: dark, which is the original unmodified image, and bright, which we create by multiplying the original image by a scale factor.
-This is the same approach as taken in the HDR+ paper.
+This is similar to the approach taken in the HDR+ paper.
+The dark image will retain detail in the areas of the image with a lot of light (since it is under-exposed), while the bright image will retain detail in the areas with little light (since it is over-exposed).

 Here's a sketch of the modified exposure fusion algorithm (you should read over the original paper to understand each step in more detail):
 1. Convert output image from Part 1 of the assignment into grayscale
 2. Create the two artifical exposure brackets from the grayscale images: dark and bright
-3. Using a weighting function of your choice (the Mertens paper suggests several), compute weights for both images
+3. Using a weighting function of your choice (section 3.1 in the paper), compute weights for both images
 4. Compute a laplacian pyramid of both images and a gaussian pyramid of both weights
-5. Blend the laplacian pyramids together using the gaussian pyramid of weights
+5. Blend the laplacian pyramids together using the gaussian pyramid of weights (section 3.2 in the paper)
 6. Extract the exposure fused image from the blended pyramid and return it

 For example, here's our reference pipeline's dark and bright images with their corresponding weights and the final output: